Mindinventory/AudioBook/README.md

 This is the UI for the Audio Book Application (DARK VERSION).
 In this You can directly Know about the Author and about the Book Content.

-JUST LISTEN! & ENJOY!

-Hope you all like it!!!!!!

-Have an awesome idea?

-We will provide a quick analysis and free proposal for it.
-Don’t worry, it is secure and confidential.

-Check it out on Dribbble (https://dribbble.com/shots/5727828-Audio-Book-Dark-Version)
+Check it out on [Dribbble](https://dribbble.com/shots/5727828-Audio-Book-Dark-Version)

 ## LICENSE!
 AudioBook is [MIT-licensed](/LICENSE).